javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 - [ ] a).
 To manage memory allocation
 - [ ] b).
 To handle input/output operations
 - [x] c).
 To create and manage threads
 - [ ] d).
-To synchronize access to shared resources
+To synchronise access to shared resources

 #### How do you ensure that a thread completes its execution before the main program continues?
 - [ ] a).
 Use `std::thread::detach()`